Data Silos: What They Are and How to Get Rid of Them

 2. Growth in Organizations

-Sometimes, when an organization grows too large, it becomes difficult for there to be an easy passing of data throughout the organization.
-There may be far too many departments, offices throughout the nation or world, or employees, that result in a feeling of isolation from the rest of the company.
+Sometimes, when an organization grows too large, it becomes difficult to pass data easily.
+There may be far too many departments, offices throughout the nation or world, or employees, resulting in isolation from the rest of the company.
 Also, when organizations become too large too fast, there may be structural issues.
 It may require several steps for data to be passed down the hierarchy.

 3. Decentralized IT Services

-Sometimes organizations will have decentralized IT services, allowing departments to buy their own software and technologies.
-This leads to databases, platforms, and other applications that are not compatible or connected to other systems within the organization.
+Sometimes, organizations will have decentralized IT services, allowing departments to buy their own software and technologies.
+This leads to databases, platforms, and other incompatible applications connected to other systems within the organization.
 When IT purchases are isolated within departments or teams without checking for compatibility with existing systems, data silos can be created unintentionally.

-Whatever the cause may be for your organization, it's clear that data silos aren't good, but what is truly so wrong with them?
+Whatever the cause may be for your organization, it‘s clear that data silos aren’t good — here’s exactly why.

 1. They give an incomplete view of the business.

-C-level executives have the task to consolidate all the company's data.
-If you are that executive making the calls, you know your sales teams will talk about new clients, marketing will share the number of leads and traffic, and the accounting team can give you a report of expenses and profit.
+C-level executives have the task of consolidating all the company's data.
+If you are that executive making the calls, you know your sales teams will talk about new clients, marketing will share the number of leads and traffic, and the accounting team can report expenses and profit.
 But what links all that information together?

-Trying to manage a business with isolated data is like trying to put together a jigsaw puzzle without the picture on the box.
+Trying to manage a business with isolated data is like putting together a jigsaw puzzle without the picture on the box.
 Data silos stop you from having a 360-degree view of your business.

 2. They create a less collaborative environment.

-Each team ends up working independently in the presence of data silos.
+I’ve found each team ends up working independently in the presence of data silos.
 They only have access to their own data, so that is the only data they work with.
 This creates a divided organization.
-Teams do not collaborate with each other on projects, which makes it near impossible for the company to share a common vision.
+Teams do not collaborate with each other on projects, which makes it nearly impossible for the company to share a common vision.

-We've said that managers want to make decisions based on data.
-But if the leaders of each team can’t see the big picture and only have access to their own fragment of the data, their individual decisions will rarely be aligned toward global business goals.
+I've said that managers want to make decisions based on data.
+However, if the leaders of each team can’t see the big picture and only have access to their own fragment of the data, their individual decisions will rarely be aligned with global business goals.

 In environments where data silos are the norm, a culture of transparency and trust is very difficult to maintain.
 Instead, you might be creating rivalry and competition between teams focusing on their own micro-goals.